imtiyaz-shirasangi/imtiyaz-github/README.md

 🧠 I'm currently learning ** Full Stack Development**

-👯‍♀️ I'm looking to collaborate on Github
+👯‍♀️ I'm looking to collaborate on Git Hub

-🤔 I'm looking for help with.

 💬 Ask me about Coding Problems with an error

-📫 How to reach me <a href ="linkedin.com/in/imtiyaz-shirasangi-22983b223">
+📫 How to reach me <a href ="linkedin.com/in/imtiyaz-shirasangi-22983b223" a>

 😄 Pronouns...